-Ahh!...the enticing aromas of the fresh cooked food of the Dominican Republic, few other things evoke such memories of the warm, wonderful, happy days of childhood more than this for both Esther and me.
+Ahh!...the enticing aromas of the fresh cooked food and coffee of the Dominican Republic, few other things evoke such memories of the warm, wonderful, happy days of childhood for Dominican around the world!

-We are both passionate cooks, and it is still important for women of our country to be able to cook a traditional Dominican recipe and be able to find our way to our mens' hearts through their stomachs!
+Culturally speaking it is still important for women of the Dominican Republic to be able to cook a traditional Dominican recipe and be able to find our way to our mens' hearts through their stomachs!
 Yes, it is very necessary for a Dominican girl to be able to confidently cook Dominican food!

 The Food of the Dominican Republic must be cooked freshly with fresh ingredients.
-This means that nearly all of us still call to the little local Dominican food stores that we call 'Purperia' or 'Colmado' every day...
+This means that even to ay many locals still call to the little nearby Dominican food stores that we call 'Purperia' or 'Colmado' every day...

 Memories of Dominican childhood...A local 'Purperia'- Selling yam, sweet potato, plantain and all our other daily needs....such as this one!